 You'll be supported during tutorials and seminars, which include focused discussions that encourage you to link theory to practice.

 For each module, you'll typically have 50 hours contact and will be requires to undertake self-directed study as set out by your lecturers.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

-Approximately 60% of your time will be spent on clinical placement, mainly within an operating department where you'll experience a wide range of anaesthetic, surgical and post-anaesthetic interventions.
+Approximately 60% of your time will be spent on clinical placement, whereby you will be working a 37.5-hour week as per NHS working patterns.
+This will be mainly within an operating department where you will experience a wide range of anaesthetic, surgical and post-anaesthetic interventions.
 In addition, you will develop a wider understanding of healthcare and the needs of patients through clinical placements in other settings such as the ward area, A&E, ITU or HDU.

 All practice hours must be completed before being able to progress to the next year / level of study.
 This equates to 675 hours within the first year, 787.5 hours in the second year and 900 in the third year.
 By the end of the course you should have completed 2362.5 clinical practice hours in order to meet the College of Operating Department Practitioner requirement of 60% of the course in placement.
 Any practice hours that are missed will need to be made up at an agreed later date and this may mean an extension to your course.

 You must sign a declaration of suitability each year to say you are of good health and good character.

 You will complete a work book at your own pace and will be encouraged to appraise and manage your development by producing a personal development plan.